Sign up to our Newsletter

 Step Three: Define Your Narrative

-Once you’ve brainstormed all of the key experiences that define your identity, develop a central theme or narrative that connects these experiences and motivations.
+Once you’ve brainstormed the key experiences that define your identity, develop a central theme or narrative that connects these experiences and motivations.
 This could be a personal story, a passion for a specific area of law, or a desire to make a difference in the legal field.

 This narrative will give your personal statement coherence and help the admissions committee understand your unique perspective.
 You should use this narrative as your hook as well!
 Consider setting the scene for the readers with vivid descriptions or starting mise-en-scene at the climax of your story.